Best Interests Assessor

 Entry requirements

-• Relevant professional qualification - Social Work, Occupational Therapy, Nursing or Chartered Psychology (in practice)
+- hold a relevant professional qualification in Social Work, Occupational Therapy, Nursing or Chartered Psychology (registered in practice)

-• A minimum of 2 years post-qualification work experience in Health and Social Care
+- hold a minimum of 2 years relevant post-qualification work experience in Health and Social Care

 -